alfrepo/blog/content/docs/notes/article000013.md

 https://aws.amazon.com/de/blogs/containers/a-quick-path-to-amazon-eks-single-sign-on-using-aws-sso/

-At the end this command does the fix:
+At the end this command empwers your role to use EKS on AWS console.
 ``` shell
 eksctl create iamidentitymapping \
     --cluster $clustername \